 There’re many paid services for this out there – from Sensor Tower for $35K per year to some Chinese tools for several hundred dollars.
 But do you need to pay at all, if you can spy on your competitors’ ads for free?

-In October 2018 Facebook launched the tool called Ad Library.
+In October 2018, Facebook launched the tool called Ad Library.
 Initially, it was used to provide political advertising transparency, as people could find all ads related to politics that were running on Facebook or Instagram.

-But in May 2019 Facebook opened access to all currently running campaigns and gave the possibility to look through all types of ads.
-That means you can watch ads of all types of businesses: mobile apps, SaaS services, restaurants, etc.
+But in May 2019, Facebook opened access to all currently running campaigns and gave the possibility to look through all the ads.
+That means you can watch ads for any business: mobile apps, SaaS services, restaurants, etc.

-So to make the research for competitors’ ads easy for you and help you get the most out of it, we prepared a short to-do list.
+To make the research for competitors’ ads easy for you and help you get the most out of it, we prepared a short to-do list.

-How to use Facebook Ad Library: A Step-by-Step Guide
+How to Use Facebook Ad Library: A Step-by-Step Guide

-If you know the exact name (and the more accurate it is, the better) start your search with it.
+If you know the exact name (and the more accurate it is, the better), start your search with it.

-Sometimes the search bar is not working and you can’t type anything in there, in that case, it’s better to find the Fan Page on Facebook.com, copy the name and paste it into the search bar.
+Sometimes the search bar is not working, and you can’t type anything in there.
+In that case, it’s better to find the Fan Page on Facebook.com, copy the name and paste it into the search bar.

-After you register in Spyder and put the link there, it’ll download the ad and will keep it in your Ad collection.
+After you register in Spyder and put the link there, it’ll download the ad and keep it in your Ad collection.